muldjord/skyscraper/README.md

 * Made 'import' base folder configurable

 #### Version 2.4.6 (In progress, unreleased)
 * Added 'overview' support for AttractMode.
-It will now create the necessary cfg files to show the game descriptions.
+It will now create the necessary cfg files to show the game descriptions
+* Added '<kidgame>bool</kidgame>' output to Emulationstation gamelist generation
+* Added 'ages' support in 'screenscraper' module.
+Will convert PEGI and ESRB to numeric
+* Added 'ages' support in 'thegamesdb' module.
+Will convert PEGI and ESRB to numeric

 #### Version 2.4.5 (8th May 2018)
 * Added support for the 'x68000' platform